homogulosus/indispendable/README.md

 A copy that suits me and I use to learn the honorific art of plug making.
 Tailored for [nvim][2]

+## Features

+    - Terminal behaves more like Vim's terminal
+        - nonumber
+        - startinsert
+        - quit on exit
+        - etc
+    - Redir.
+Redirects command output to a new buffer.
+        - Vim commands
+        - shell commands (!)

 ### Credits and License

 Copyright 2020 homogulosus